+The fault effect was classified by comparing the last checkpoint of the fault injection run (CPn) with the golden execution (CPe).
+Possible outcomes following a fault injection can be explained in five categories: (i) \textit{Crash}: the program completely stops working and exits; (ii) \textit{\ac{SDC}}: the program terminates, but its outcome is wrong; (iii) \textit{Benign}: even if there was a fault, the program's outcome is correct (iv) \textit{Hangs}: the program is stuck within a loop; (v) \textit{Reboots}: the operating system reboots.
+Crashes and hangs are straightforward to detect by inspecting the program counter \cite{Ragel:2008}, so they are not considered in this study.
+Reboots cannot instead be traced with the available simulation setup.
+Hence, this study focuses on detectors able to discriminate \ac{SDC} and Benign executions.

-The performance counters in the \textit{gem5 Stats} collected during fault injection experiments were used to create the dataset analyzed in the next section.
-For every benchmark, 25,000 injection experiments were performed.
-About 0.5\% of the simulations generated a crash and were discarded.
-The remaining data were distributed with about 75\% of non-faulty and 25\% of faulty simulations.
-A total amount of about 600 features was monitored during every fault injection run.
+The \ac{HPC} in the \textit{gem5 stats} collected during fault injection experiments were used to create the dataset analyzed in the next section.
+A total amount of about 600 features were monitored during every fault injection run.
 Data were preprocessed and normalized before carrying out the analysis.
 First, some values in the collected dataset were non-numerical (NaN).
 Features with more than 5\% NaN values and attributes with zero variance across experiments were removed.
 At this point, simulations containing even a single NaN value were removed from the dataset.